 Ange Palmer

+Kia ora.
 Where does it begin?
 Early in life...Sitting outside at night as a child communing with hedgehogs and enthralled by the wind in the huge weeping willow tree?
-Training as a St John ambulance cadet and working voluntarily for hundreds of hours as a nurse aide as an early teen?
-Sitting holding the hand of an elderly woman as she passed away?
+Training as a St John ambulance cadet and working voluntarily for hundreds of hours as a nurse aide as an early teen and sitting holding the hand of an elderly woman as she passed away?

 So many moments and experiences shape us.
 Moving to a huge, bustling Indonesian city at 16, and then to a remote mountain hut, Aspiring, at 20.
 An ethno-botanical research expedition in Sumatra, and a sea turtle anti-slaughter campaign.